kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - [ ] Joseph and the Council of 50 ([source](https://www.reddit.com/r/mormon/comments/ltone5/til_joseph_smith_established_a_church/))
 - [ ] [SCMC](https://www.reddit.com/r/exmormon/comments/m2nx08/ysk_the_strengthening_church_members_committee/)
 - [ ] look into George Albert Smith promising that tithing would go away once the church was in a good financial position
+- [ ] check out this [post](https://www.reddit.com/r/mormon/comments/n5ieyg/i_am_having_a_panic_attack_after_doing_some/) about thought control groups
+- [ ] this [Tweet](https://twitter.com/zelphontheshelf/status/1387142154871443456) about how Heber Grant said God had not appeared to anyone since Joseph
+- [ ] this [post](https://sunstonemagazine.com/background-and-fallout/) about how the church handled historical research into polygamy after the manifesto

 ## the theology is problematic